 Penn State's Online Master of Public Administration Degree Program

 The MPA program is designed to help you enhance your ability to understand, analyze, and control your organizational environment to manage more effectively and to promote positive change in the public and nonprofit sectors.

 In addition to blending theoretical and applied concepts, the curriculum covers organizational governance, finance, and administration while providing "real-world" experiences for the novice administrator.
-The online program is accredited by the National Association of Schools of Public Affairs and Administration (NASPAA), and offers elective courses from many areas including:
+The MPA program is accredited by the National Association of Schools of Public Affairs and Administration (NASPAA), and offers elective courses from many areas including:

 - nonprofit management